 By Corey Lewis, CPT, CSCS

 It can be tough for me to find time to go to the gym and exercise.
 When I get really busy, trying to stick with a dedicated workout routine or exercise regimen can be very challenging.
 The great thing about cardio exercises is that they are so flexible.
-I can head out for a quick jog, plan out a longer run, or even take a brisk walk for a few minutes to escape the workplace.
+I can head out for a quick jog, or plan out a longer run.
+I can even take a brisk walk for a few minutes to escape the workplace.

 Cardio is an integral part of an exercise program for a few reasons.
-It helps strengthen the heart and muscles, burn calories, manage appetite, improve sleep, and mitigate the effects of high blood pressure and arthritis.
+It helps strengthen the heart and muscles.
+As a result, you’ll burn calories, manage appetite, improve sleep, and mitigate the effects of high blood pressure and arthritis.
 These are just a few of the many benefits of cardio workouts.

-Getting fit through cardio also means your aerobic capacity is enhanced, which means you’ll feel greater amounts of energy and simply won’t tire as much through a typical day.
+Getting fit through cardio also means your aerobic capacity is enhanced.
+This means you’ll feel greater amounts of energy and simply won’t tire as much through a typical day.

 If you are a beginner to exercising, start slowly.
-Try just walking for five minutes each day, and gradually increase the pace and distance as you start to feel stronger.
+Try just walking for five minutes each day.
+Then, gradually increase the pace and distance as you start to feel stronger.
 If you’re looking for something a bit more challenging, hop on a bike or an elliptical machine to get your heart pumping.